elasticpath/elasticpath-dev/docs/studio/sign-up/getting-started-with-epcc.md

     - **API Base URL**

 1. Select **Connect account** to save your changes.
-1. Go to **Storefront** to confirm that all products and catogories are successfully integrated from Commerce Manager into Studio.
+1. Go to **Storefront** to confirm that all products and categories are successfully integrated from Commerce Manager into Studio.

 Under **Content** > **Website**, you can see **Checkout** and **Thank You** pages are automatically created and ready to use.
 You can modify them as needed.